-The claimants alleged the defendant was negligent and in breach of its duty of care in failing to perform the VLCFA test on Mr Caven when it was first ordered in 2003.
-They argued had the test been performed when originally requested a positive result would have been returned (as occurred in 2006), and a positive result for AMN would have led to testing of the wider family as recommended by the genetic report.
+The claimants alleged that the defendant was negligent and in breach of its duty of care in failing to perform the VLCFA test on Mr Caven when it was first ordered in 2003.
+They argued that, had the test been performed when originally requested, a positive result would have been returned (as occurred in 2006), and a positive result for AMN would have led to testing of the wider family as recommended by the genetic report.
 Wider testing would have included Callum and Connor.
 The boys would then have been diagnosed ‘some two and a half to three years earlier than was in fact the case’, and earlier diagnosis of ALD would ‘have led to a materially improved outcome’ for the brothers.
 The defendant applied to strike out the claim.

 Analysis:

-The strike out application proceeded on the basis no reasonable grounds for bringing the claim were disclosed or, alternately, the claimant had no real prospect of succeeding.
-It was argued a duty was not fair, just and reasonable when the defendant ‘was treating Mr Caven and not his wider family’, and further that where the scope of a duty was to inform a third party of a patient’s diagnosis ‘there is insufficient proximity between parties for such a duty to be imposed.’
-It is notable the defendant articulated the alleged duty as one of disclosure, whereas the claimant contended it was to take reasonable steps to reach an accurate diagnosis.
-The defendant relied on numerous authorities, including ABC v St George’s Healthcare, where Nicol J upheld a strike out application on grounds a duty to disclose a patient’s diagnosis to his daughter was not fair, just and reasonable.
+The strike out application proceeded on the basis that no reasonable grounds for bringing the claim were disclosed or, alternately, that the claimant had no real prospect of succeeding.
+It was argued that a duty was not fair, just and reasonable to impose when the defendant ‘was treating Mr Caven and not his wider family’, and further that where the scope of a duty was to inform a third party of a patient’s diagnosis ‘there is insufficient proximity between parties for such a duty to be imposed.’
+It is notable that the defendant articulated the alleged duty as one of disclosure, whereas the claimant contended it was to take reasonable steps to reach an accurate diagnosis.
+The defendant relied on numerous authorities, including the first instance decision in ABC v St George’s Healthcare, where Nicol J upheld a strike out application on grounds a duty to disclose a patient’s diagnosis to his daughter was not fair, just and reasonable.
 In ABC, the court focused exclusively on this point, eschewing the other limbs of the Caparo test: foreseeable harm and proximity.
 The defendants in Smith also argued a duty was not fair, just and reasonable but, in addition, contended the parties were insufficiently proximate.
 The efficacy of these two arguments, and the claimants’ rejoinder, will be considered separately below.

 The Defendant’s Argument